Candice-Leigh-King/moving-moran/_posts/2020-10-13-ultimate-maui-guide.md

     -
         _section-type: blog-text
         text-html: >-
-            <p>So if you&rsquo;re starting from Paia make sure to download the
+            <p>If you&rsquo;re starting from Paia make sure to download the
-            &ldquo;Road to Hana Maui GyPSy Guide'' in the app store.&nbsp; It tells you where to stop, how long each stop might be and gives you history along the way!&nbsp; It's about $5 and so worth it for all the information you get, plus there are so many turns it's easy to pass up some pretty incredible spots.&nbsp; Just make sure you download the app before you take the drive because you will lose service along the way.&nbsp;</p>
+            &ldquo;Road to Hana Maui GyPSy Guide'' in the app store.&nbsp; It tells you where to stop, how long each stop might be and gives you history along the way!&nbsp; It's about $5 and so worth it for all the information you get.&nbsp; There are so many turns it's easy to pass up some pretty incredible spots if you don't have it.&nbsp;
+            Just make sure you download the app before you take the drive because you will lose service along the way.&nbsp;</p>
     -
         _section-type: blog-arches
         right_image: /uploads/maui/maui37.jpg